ls1intum/Artemis/docs/user/exercises/quiz.rst

             - Apply filter button

             - List of questions with the title, short title, and Type.
-In the Add column is possible to select all questions to be imported.
+In the Add column it is possible to select all questions to be imported.

             - At the end of the list, click the Add selected Questions Button |AddSelectedQuestionsButton| to import all selected questions.